 The Charities Act 2011 came into force on 14 March 2012.
-The 2011 Act does not change existing law or introduce new policy but updates text and simplifies the structure of the existing legislation.
-On this page you can access a range of articles, books and online resources providing quick links to guidance, briefings and to the Act itself.
+The 2011 Act did not change existing law or introduce new policy but simplified the structure of the existing legislation.
+On this page you can find articles, books and online resources providing guidance, briefings and information on the Act itself.

 Expert help for your enquiries and research.

 The full text of the Act with accompanying explanatory notes.

 Table of destinations